CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.2.1 General Directory Service.md

 ### 2 5 Incorrect configuration of access to directory services

 In many usage scenarios, other applications, such as Internet or intranet applications, must access the directory service.
-A misconfiguration can lead to incorrect access to access rights or unauthorized access to the directory service, or to the fact that data for authentication can be transmitted in plain text and thus unencrypted information can be spied out.
+A misconfiguration can result in incorrect access to access rights or unauthorized access to the directory service, or the transmission of data for authentication in plain text, thus allowing unencrypted information to be spied out.

 ### 2 6 Directory Services Failure and Encryption Failure